A Comparison of Orangetheory vs Crossfit

 So, let’s have a look at orangetheory vs crossfit.

-What is Orangetheory?
+What is Orangetheory fitness?

 Orangetheory is a full body work out that combines coaching, science, and technology for maximum results.

-The purpose of Orangetheory fitness is to increase your metabolism rate and lead to more burning of calories.
+The purpose of Orangetheory class is to increase your metabolism rate and lead to more burning of calories.
 As you burn more calories during your work out, you will enjoy better results that will lead to more confidence.
 If you’re looking for an Orangetheory review, you can read ours here.

 What happens during the heart rate based HIIT exercises?